You're likely to be charged GST on most supplies you purchase for your taxable activity.

 If you've bought goods from overseas, the supplier probably will not charge you GST unless they carry on a taxable activity in New Zealand.

-When you import the goods, you'll likely be charged GST on them by Customs as they come into New Zealand.
-You can claim this amount back if you are GST registered and are using the goods solely to make taxable supplies.
+When you import the goods, you'll likely be charged GST by Customs as they come into New Zealand.
+You can claim this amount back if you’re GST registered and are using the goods solely to make taxable supplies.

-BR Pub 22/07 provides further guidance on importing goods and claiming GST.
+BR Pub 22/07 gives you further guidance on importing goods and claiming GST.

 BR Pub 22/07 - Goods and Services Tax – Importers and input tax deductions (Tax Technical)